Organ transplantation: History

 Successful human allotransplants have a relatively long history of operative skills that were present long before the necessities for post-operative survival were discovered.
 Rejection and the side effects of preventing rejection (especially infection and nephropathy) were, are, and may always be the key problem.

 Several apocryphal accounts of transplants exist well prior to the scientific understanding and advancements that would be necessary for them to have actually occurred.
 The Chinese physician Pien Chi'ao reportedly exchanged hearts between a man of strong spirit but weak will with one of a man of weak spirit but strong will in an attempt to achieve balance in each man.
-Roman Catholic accounts report the 3rd-century saints Damian and Cosmas as replacing the gangrenous or cancerous leg of the Roman deacon Justinian with the leg of a recently deceased Ethiopian.
+Roman Catholic accounts report the 3rd-century saints Damian and Cosmas as replacing the gangrenous or cancerous leg of the Roman deacon Justinian with the leg of a recently deceased Ethiopian in what is known as the Miracle of the Black Leg.
 Most accounts have the saints performing the transplant in the 4th century, many decades after their deaths; some accounts have them only instructing living surgeons who performed the procedure.

 The more likely accounts of early transplants deal with skin transplantation.
 The first reasonable account is of the Indian surgeon Sushruta in the 2nd century BC, who used autografted skin transplantation in nose reconstruction, a rhinoplasty.
 Success or failure of these procedures is not well documented.
 Centuries later, the Italian surgeon Gasparo Tagliacozzi performed successful skin autografts; he also failed consistently with allografts, offering the first suggestion of rejection centuries before that mechanism could possibly be understood.
 He attributed it to the "force and power of individuality" in his 1596 work De Curtorum Chirurgia per Insitionem.

 The first successful corneal allograft transplant was performed in 1837 in a gazelle model; the first successful human corneal transplant, a keratoplastic operation, was performed by Eduard Zirm at Olomouc Eye Clinic, now in the Czech Republic, in 1905.

 The first transplant in the modern sense – the implantation of organ tissue in order to replace an organ function – was a thyroid transplant in 1883.
 It was performed by the Swiss surgeon and later Nobel laureate Theodor Kocher.
 In the preceding decades Kocher had perfected the removal of excess thyroid tissue in cases of goiter to an extent that he was able to remove the whole organ without the person dying from the operation.
 Kocher carried out the total removal of the organ in some cases as a measure to prevent recurrent goiter.
 By 1883, the surgeon noticed that the complete removal of the organ leads to a complex of particular symptoms that we today have learned to associate with a lack of thyroid hormone.
 Kocher reversed these symptoms by implanting thyroid tissue to these people and thus performed the first organ transplant.
 In the following years Kocher and other surgeons used thyroid transplantation also to treat thyroid deficiency that appeared spontaneously, without a preceding organ removal.